the-events-calendar/the-events-calendar/readme.txt

 = I'm still stuck.
 Where do I go to file a bug or ask a question? =

-Users of the free The Events Calendar should post their questions at the  plugin's <a href="http://wordpress.org/support/plugin/the-events-calendar/?ref=tec-readme">WordPress.org forum</a>, which we hit about once a week.
+Users of the free The Events Calendar should post their questions in the plugin's <a href="http://wordpress.org/support/plugin/the-events-calendar/?ref=tec-readme">WordPress.org forum</a>, which we hit about once a week.
 Please make sure to read <a href="http://wordpress.org/support/topic/welcome-the-events-calendar-users-read-this-first?ref=tec-readme">our sticky post</a> providing an overview of the support we provide free users BEFORE posting.
 If you find you're not getting support in as timely a fashion as you wish, you might want to consider purchasing a PRO license.

 If you're already a PRO user, you're entitled access to our more actively-monitored <a href="tri.be/support/forums/?ref=tec-readme">PRO forums</a> at the tri.be website.
 We can provide a deeper level of support here and hit these forums on a daily basis during the work week.
 No post should go more than 24-hours during that time without a response.